 "If any of the variety of instruments and strategies that the Group uses to hedge its exposure to various types of risk in its businesses is not effective, BNPP may incur losses.
 Many of its strategies are based on historical trading patterns and correlations.
 For example, if BNPP holds a long position in an asset, it may hedge that position by taking a short position in another asset where the short position has historically moved in a direction that would offset a change in the value of the long position.
 However, the hedge may only be partial, or the strategies used may not protect against all future risks or may not be fully effective in mitigating BNPP's risk exposure in all market environments or against all types of risk in the future.
-Unexpected market developments may also reduce the effectiveness of BNPP's hedging strategies, as occurred for example in late 2018 withshown by the losses incurred by BNPP's indexequity derivatives hedging in the United States activities in the first quarter of 2020, due in particular to the market environment.
+Unexpected market developments may also reduce the effectiveness of BNPP's hedging strategies, as shown by the losses incurred by BNPP's equity derivatives activities in the first quarter of 2020, due in particular to the market environment.
 In addition, the manner in which gains and losses resulting from certain ineffective hedges are recorded may result in additional volatility in BNPP's reported earnings.";

-(iv) the last paragraph of the risk factor entitled "3.1 BNPP may incur significant losses on its trading and investment activities due to market fluctuations and volatility." on page 27 of the Base Prospectus is amended as follows:
+(iv) the last paragraph of the risk factor entitled "3.1 BNPP may incur significant losses on its trading and investment activities due to market fluctuations and volatility." on page 32 of the Base Prospectus is deleted and replaced with the following:

-"The Global Markets business line in particular had €1824 billion in risk-weighted assets subject to market risk at 31 December 20192020, or 3% of the total risk-weighted assets of BNPP.":
+"The Global Markets business line in particular had €24 billion in risk-weighted assets subject to market risk at 31 December 2020, or 3% of the total risk-weighted assets of BNPP.";

-- (v) the title of the risk factor entitled "3.2 BNPP may generate lower revenues from commission and fee-based businesses during market downturns." and the paragraph thereunder on page 27 of the Base Prospectus are amended as follows: - "3.2 BNPP may generate lower revenues from commission and fee-based businesses during market downturns and declines in market activity.
+- (v) the title of the risk factor entitled "3.2 BNPP may generate lower revenues from commission and fee-based businesses during market downturns." and the paragraph thereunder on page 32 of the Base Prospectus are deleted and replaced with the following: - "3.2 BNPP may generate lower revenues from commission and fee-based businesses during market downturns and declines in market activity.

-Commissions represented 2122% of BNPP's total revenues in 20192020.
+Commissions represented 22% of BNPP's total revenues in 2020.
 Financial and economic conditions affect the number and size of transactions for which BNPP provides securities underwriting, financial advisory and other investment banking services.
 These revenues, which include fees from these services, are directly related to the number and size of the transactions in which BNPP participates and can thus be significantly affected by economic or financial changes that are unfavourable to its Investment Banking business and clients.
 In addition, because the fees that BNPP charges for managing its clients' portfolios are in many cases based on the value or performance of those portfolios, a market downturn that reduces the value of its clients' portfolios or increases the amount of withdrawals would reduce the revenues it receives from its asset management, equity derivatives and private banking businesses.
 Independently of market changes, below market performance by BNPP's mutual funds may result in increased withdrawals and reduced inflows, which would reduce the revenues BNPP receives from its asset management business."; and

-(vi) the paragraph under the risk factor entitled "3.3 Adjustments to the carrying value of BNPP's securities and derivatives portfolios and BNPP's own debt could have an adverse effect on its net income and shareholders' equity." on page 27 of the Base Prospectus is amended as follows:
+(vi) the paragraph under the risk factor entitled "3.3 Adjustments to the carrying value of BNPP's securities and derivatives portfolios and BNPP's own debt could have an adverse effect on its net income and shareholders' equity." on page 32 of the Base Prospectus is deleted and replaced with the following: